Fact-checked by the ZeroinDaily editorial team

 | Evie Ring | 4 days | None | Women’s health focus | $269 |

-Key Takeaway: Among the best smart rings health tracking options in 2025, the Samsung Galaxy Ring and RingConn Gen 2 both eliminate subscription fees while offering 7–10 days of battery life — making them the most cost-effective long-term choices.
+Key Takeaway: For users who want to avoid recurring costs, the Samsung Galaxy Ring and RingConn Gen 2 both eliminate subscription fees while delivering 7–10 days of battery life, a meaningful advantage over Oura’s ongoing membership model.

 What Health Metrics Do Smart Rings Actually Track?

 Modern smart rings track a core set of biometrics: resting heart rate, heart rate variability, blood oxygen saturation (SpO2), skin temperature, respiratory rate, step count, calorie burn, and sleep stages.
-The best models add cycle tracking, stress scores, and readiness or recovery indices derived from combined sensor data.
+Premium models go further, adding cycle tracking, stress scores, and readiness indices derived from combined sensor data.

 Heart rate variability (HRV) is the metric that most differentiates premium rings from basic fitness trackers.
 HRV measures the variation in time between heartbeats and is a reliable proxy for autonomic nervous system function and recovery status.
 According to research published in the National Library of Medicine, HRV is significantly correlated with stress, sleep quality, and aerobic fitness levels.